 Please see below results of our data analysis for this time period, further comments and actions for the future that we as a business will take to continue to improve our results.

 Gender Pay Gap Data

-Men’s median hourly rate is the same as women’s.
+Men’s median hourly rate is 0.34% lower than women.